SchneiderCode/lia_test/docs/new_user.md

 <!--
 data-solution-button="off"
 data-text-solved="Correct! <br> Open OnDemand is only intended for light data operations - like working with text files.
-You can learn more about how data transfers in our online documentation. <br> <br> Data Transfers: https://curc.readthedocs.io/en/latest/compute/data-transfer.html " data-text-failed="Not Quite! <br> While Open OnDemand provides a file browser, it is only intended for light data operations - like working with text files.
-If you need to upload or download a large dataset, you'll need to use one of our data transfer tools (like Globus). <br> <br> <br> Data Transfers:  https://curc.readthedocs.io/en/latest/compute/data-transfer.html"
+You can learn more about how data transfers in our <a href='https://curc.readthedocs.io/en/latest/compute/data-transfer.html'>online documentation</a>. <br>" data-text-failed="Not Quite! <br> While Open OnDemand provides a file browser, it is only intended for light data operations - like working with text files.
+If you need to upload or download a large dataset, you'll need to use one of our data transfer tools (like Globus).
+You can learn more about how data transfers in our <a href='https://curc.readthedocs.io/en/latest/compute/data-transfer.html'>online documentation</a>.<br>"
 -->
 [( )] Yes
 [(X)] No